What does Brexit mean for the biopharma industry?

 Life science researchers and clinical trial sponsors will have to navigate these different sets of guidelines, which could potentially increase study times and inflate costs.

-As Paul Ranson from Morgan Lewis’ London life sciences practice points out, the UK will now miss out on the much sought after Clinical Trial Regulation.
+As Paul Ranson from Morgan Lewis’s London life sciences practice points out, the UK will now miss out on the much sought-after Clinical Trial Regulation.
 The new regulation allows for a pan-EU clinical trial to be approved in one fell swoop, making deployment drastically more seamless.

-Things aren’t entirely hopeless, Ranson goes on to stress – the UK could broker a mutual recognition agreement similar to one enjoyed by Canada, Switzerland and Australia.

 Yet the fact that the UK still is struggling to surmount basic logistical issues concerning its exit doesn’t inspire huge confidence that these kinds of industry-specific concerns will be addressed before 30 March 2019.